nomeata/haskell-for-readers/haskell-for-readers.md

 Zooming out some more, we come across packages: A *package* is a collection of modules that are bundled under a single package name.
 A package contains meta-data (name, version number, author, license...).
 Packages declare which other packages they depend upon, together with version ranges.
 All this meta-data can be found in the *Cabal file* called `foo.cabal` in the root directory of the project.

 Almost all publicly available Haskell packages are hosted centrally on [Hackage](http://hackage.haskell.org/packages/), including the haddock-generated documentation and cross-linked source code.
 They can be easily installed using the [`cabal` tool](https://www.haskell.org/cabal/), or alternative systems like [`stack`](https://www.haskellstack.org/) or [`nix`](https://nixos.org/nixpkgs/manual/#users-guide-to-the-haskell-infrastructure).
-These cover many common needs and it is expected that a serious Haskell project depends on dozen of Haskell packages from Hackage.
+The packages on Hackage cover many common needs and it is expected that a serious Haskell project depends on dozen of Haskell packages from Hackage.